National Baptist Convention, USA: Convention founding

-In 1880, about 150 Baptist pastors met in Montgomery, Alabama, and formed the Baptist Foreign Mission Convention.
-The formation of the Baptist Foreign Mission Convention was to some degree a result of the demise of the Consolidated American Baptist Convention.
-The Consolidated Convention's death created a vacuum in mission work, especially for African missions.
-In response to this void, William W. Colley of Virginia, who had served as missionary to Nigeria under the Southern Baptist Convention during the 1870s, issued a call for Black Baptists to meet in Montgomery, Alabama, in order to organize a national convention to do extensive foreign missionary work.
+In 1880, about 150 Baptist pastors met in Montgomery, Alabama, forming the Baptist Foreign Mission Convention and electing William H. McAlpine as their president.
+This formation was somewhat a result of the demise of the Consolidated American Baptist Convention, as this death created a vacuum in mission work.
+In response to this void, William W. Colley of Virginia, who had served as a missionary to Nigeria under the Southern Baptist Convention during the 1870s, called for black Baptists to meet in Montgomery, Alabama to organize a national convention for extensive foreign missionary work.

-At the initial 1880 meeting, William H. McAlpine of Alabama was elected President of the Foreign Mission Convention; he is considered the first President of the National Baptist Convention.

-Two other national Black conventions formed.
 In 1886, William J. Simmons of Kentucky led the formation of the American National Baptist Convention.
-In 1893 W. Bishop Johnson of Washington, D.C. led the formation of the National Baptist Education Convention.
-The desire to have one convention remained alive and the movement reached its fruition on September 24, 1895 at the Friendship Baptist Church in Atlanta, when these three conventions came together to form the National Baptist Convention of the United States of America.
-The heart of the new convention was that the three former conventions serve as the three boards of the convention: foreign missions, home missions, and education.
+In 1893, W. Bishop Johnson of Washington, D.C. led the formation of the National Baptist Education Convention, creating two more conventions.
+On September 24, 1895 at the Friendship Baptist Church in Atlanta, these three conventions fused into the National Baptist Convention of the United States of America, with the three former conventions serving as the three boards of the convention: foreign missions, home missions, and education.